JCVenterInstitute/celligrate/_posts/2020-11-30-FR-Match-paper.md

 ---
 layout: post
-title: "Our new publication on FR-Match is out"
+title: "Our new publication on FR-Match is out :tada:"
 categories: FR-Match
 ---